 As we bring our loved ones together, it’s also a time that might mean you’re catering for people with a vegan, plant-based or flexitarian diet.
-Here, we’ve gathered our very best vegan Christmas recipes to bring the festive spirit to all your guests, no turkey required.November 10, 2020 4:27 pm
+Here, we’ve gathered our very best vegan Christmas recipes to bring the festive spirit to all your guests, no turkey required.October 19, 2021 3:56 pm October 26, 2020 10:08 am

 Whether it’s chestnuts roasting on an open fire or the smell of freshly baked gingerbread, everyone has a food that reminds them of Christmas.
 The warming scent of cinnamon and nutmeg, orange and cloves takes us back to our festive celebrations of years gone by.
 Hours spent playing board games or huddled over the floor hunting for a missing jigsaw puzzle piece as mulled wine warms gently in the kitchen.